KranthiPyreddy/famous-apple-12cd3/src/pages/Marketing.md

       Marketing budget:

-      Digital Marketing: A Facebook Ad can cost 76 rupees which is approximately
-      $ 1.5 per day to
+      1. Digital Marketing: A Facebook Ad can cost 76 rupees which is approximately $ 1.5 per day toadvertise in India.

-      advertise in India.
 Similarly, to advertise in YouTube it will cost at least $10 per day for local

       campaigns.
-So, if we post 3 Ads per week in Facebook it might cost us approximately $18

-      for a month of Facebook advertising.
+So, if we post 3 Ads per week in Facebook it might cost us approximately $18 for a month of Facebook advertising.
 Also assume we posted a video on YouTube only on

       weekends.
 It would cost us $80 per month with least amount.
 Together digital marketing

       budget for one year is around $1200

-      Print Media Marketing Budget: To advertise a poster for a week in India would cost around
+      2. Print Media Marketing Budget: To advertise a poster for a week in India would cost around

       $20.
 So, for a year it would cost around $1100 and a Billboard